-GTF Trade Dialgues: Information-sharing and longer-term supply agreements are key to SME success
+GTF Trade Dialgue: Information-sharing and longer-term supply agreements are key to SME success

 GTF: Which countries do you import from and what are the main wood species and products you source?